boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 ### 1.3 Summary

 - Implementing an adapter is easy
-- Determine the API that you have and the API that you need
+- Determine the API that you have, and the API that you need
-- Create a component which aggregates (has a reference to) the adapted component
+- Create a component that aggregates (has a reference to) the adapted component
 - Intermediate representations can pile up: use caching (memoization) and other optimizations

 ## 2. Bridge